SegHaxx/citadel-gay/citadel/docs/databaselayout.md

 PORTABILITY ISSUES
 ------------------
-Citadel is 64-bit clean and architecture-independent.
+Citadel is 32/64 bit clean and architecture-independent.
 The software is developed and primarily run on the Linux operating system (which uses the Linux kernel) but it should compile and run on any reasonably POSIX compliant system.